Features, pricing, ratings, and pros & cons — compared head-to-head.

 Common questions about comparing Air Force TFPGA vs EasySec ThinGUARD 2.0 for your industrial control system security needs.

-EasySec ThinGUARD 2.0: OT-native zero-trust platform with device-level access control for IIoT. built by EasySec Solutions. headquartered in Israel.
+EasySec ThinGUARD 2.0: OT-native zero-trust platform with device-level access control for IIoT. built by EasySec Solutions.
 Core capabilities include Device-level access control to prevent unauthorized access, lateral movement, and insider threats, Policy-based network isolation between OT functional units, End-to-end encryption for OT device data and commands based on access permissions..

 Both serve the Industrial Control System Security market but differ in approach, feature depth, and target audience.